AU-Avengers/docs.toum.gg/docs/install/windows/Microsoft Store.md

 If installed correctly, launching *Among Us* from the Xbox App should open the auto-updater, then *Among Us* with the **Town of Us: Mira** logo displayed in the top left corner.

 ***
-If your game crashes, doesn't load mods, or another issue occurs, please join the Town of Us [Discord](https://discord.gg/ugyc4EVUYZ) server and make a **Mira Support** ticket in the [TOU Support](https://discord.com/channels/890249154402586734/900986905154453504) channel for assistance.
+If you encounter any issues with installing, please join the Town of Us [Discord](https://discord.gg/ugyc4EVUYZ) server and make a **Mira Support** ticket in the [TOU Support](https://discord.com/channels/890249154402586734/900986905154453504) channel for assistance.